Large Deviations for Stochastic Generalized Porous Media Equations driven by L\'{e}vy Noise: Well-posedness for the skeleton equation

 and for all $t\in[0,T]$,

 holds in $F^*_{1,2}$. \end{definition}

 The main result of this section is as follows. \begin{theorem} Suppose that \textbf{(H1)} and \textbf{(H2)} hold.
-Then, for each $x\in L^2(\mu)$ and $g\in S^N$, there is a unique solution to \eref{eq:2}, and there exists a constant $C_{N,T}\in(0,\infty)$ such that
+Then, for each $x\in L^2(\mu)$ and $g\in S^N$, there is a unique solution to \eqref{eq:2} in the sense of Definition \ref{definition1}, and there exists a constant $C_{N,T}\in(0,\infty)$, which depends on $N$ and $T$, such that